tree-ware/tree-ware-kotlin-core/docs/contributor/role-based-access-control.md

     * Is it sufficient to have `read` permission on the target to be able to assign the association, or should a special `associate` permission on the target be introduced for this purpose?

-# Get-Request Access Control
+# Get-Request/-Response Access Control

-The `controlGetRequestAccess()` operator is for controlling the access of a get-request.
+The `permitGet()` operator is for controlling the access of a get-request or get-response.

-## TODO

-* Design

-# Get-Response Access Control

-The `controlGetResponseAccess()` operator is for controlling the parts of a get-response that can be returned.

 ## TODO